 A misdemeanor is usually punished by no more than 180 days in jail, while a felony is usually punished by no less than a year in jail.
 With misdemeanors, what’s really at stake is, they want your money and they want you to have a criminal record.
-New Jersey calls them disorderly person’s and indictable crimes but everywhere else, they’re misdemeanors and felonies.
+New Jersey calls them disorderly persons and indictable crimes, but everywhere else, they’re misdemeanors and felonies.
 It’s pretty unusual for people to actually go to jail for misdemeanor, except for DWI cases, the people jailed are usually felons who have had a string of chances and just haven’t learned the lesson.
-With felonies, it’s a different story; the cases are in degrees – first degree, second degree, third degree and fourth degree, with fourth degree felonies essentially being a misdemeanor with a longer criminal record.
+With felonies, it’s a different story; the cases are in degrees – first degree, second degree, third degree, and fourth degree, with fourth-degree felonies essentially being a misdemeanor with a long criminal record.

-Fourth degree felonies are punishable by a year to a year and a half in jail, third degree felonies can draw 3-5 years, second degree felonies can lead to 5-10 years and first degree felonies can bring decades in prison.
-When a decision has been made to charge someone with a first degree felony, the case will draw the most diligent and experienced prosecutors and the most effective investigators, and they will not spare resources, or worry about the time or money spent; this is someone they want off the streets for a long time.
-Second degree crimes are similar, but the magnitude of a first degree felony makes a second degree felony look like something less, although they’re not much less; half a decade in jail is a long time.
+Fourth-degree felonies are punishable by a year to a year and a half in jail, third-degree felonies can draw three to five years, second-degree felonies can lead to five to 10 years and first-degree felonies can bring decades in prison.
+When a decision has been made to charge someone with a first-degree felony, the case will draw the most diligent and experienced prosecutors and the most effective investigators, and they will not spare resources, or worry about the time or money spent; this is someone they want off the streets for a long time.
+Second-degree crimes are similar, but the magnitude of a first-degree felony makes a second-degree felony look like something less, although they’re not much less; half a decade in jail is a long time.

-Third degree felonies are those most people are charged and then there are fourth degree felonies, which include a presumption for non-incarceration.
-In addition to significant jail time for most of these offenses, a fine for first degree felony can be up to $200,000, while a second degree felony can cost up to $150,000 and a third degree felony can cost up to $15,000 and a fourth degree felony can cost $10,000.
-As you see, things are magnified by a factor of 10 as you step up to each level, so a defendant facing a second degree felony who can have it reduced to a fourth degree with probation, your attorney has done a great job for you.
+Third-degree felonies are those most people are charged and then there are fourth-degree felonies, which include a presumption for non-incarceration.
+In addition to significant jail time for most of these offenses, a fine for a first-degree felony can be up to $200,000, while a second-degree felony can cost up to $150,000 and a third-degree felony can cost up to $15,000 and a fourth-degree felony can cost $10,000.
+As you see, things are magnified by a factor of 10 as you step up to each level, so a defendant facing a second-degree felony who can have it reduced to a fourth-degree with probation, your attorney has done a great job for you.

-For more information on Difference between Misdemeanor and Felony, a free initial consultation is your next best step.
-Get the information and legal answers you’re seeking by calling (908) 210-9755 today.
+For more information on the difference between misdemeanor and felony, a free initial consultation is your next best step.
+Get the information and legal answers you’re seeking by calling 908-643-7005 today.